scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 ### Steps

-You can follow the [official documentation](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal) to create an Azure Database for PostgreSQL server for Single server deployment.
+For creating an Azure Database for PostgreSQL,
+* For Single server deployment, follow the [official documentation](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal).
-For creating a flexible server deployment for Azure Database for PostgreSQL, you can follow this [official guide](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal).
+* For Flexible server deployment, follow this [official documentation](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal).

 ### Scale Performance

 **Scaling storage**:- You can enable the `storage auto grow` feature to automatically increase storage when it reaches a threshold without impacting the workload.
 Please note this feature is not yet available for Flexible server deployment for Azure Databases for PostgreSQL.

 You can scale resources based on the deployment you choose.
-For Single server deployment, you can refer to the [official documentation](https://docs.microsoft.com/en-gb/azure/postgresql/concepts-pricing-tiers#scale-resources) for scaling resources.
+* For Single server deployment, you can refer to the [official documentation](https://docs.microsoft.com/en-gb/azure/postgresql/concepts-pricing-tiers#scale-resources) for scaling resources.
-For Flexible server deployments, additional IOPS can be provisioned.
-You can read more about maximum IOPS utilization [here](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage#maximum-iops-for-your-configuration).
+* For Flexible server deployment, you can read more about scaling resources [here](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage#scale-resources).

 ### Monitoring Azure Database for PostgreSQL